- Explain the concept and purpose of iteration in programming

 Try It: Iteration

-Go back to your Favorite Foods project.
+Go back to your project that has an array for your favorite or most-used app.
 If you've lost it or want to start with a fresh one, you can use this repl.it!